Gabrielvsiqueira/Focus-List/README.md

 # focus-list
 Repository created to test and improve my knowledge and skills in web development using the Vue.js framework.
-Through this project, I seek to deepen my understanding of web technologies and improve my ability to create efficient and responsive applications.
+Through this project, I seek to deepen my understanding of web technologies and improve my ability to create efficient and responsive applications..

 * Add Tasks: Users can add tasks for specific days.